spiral-project/formbuilder/README.md

 ### I want to follow development!

 Cool, have a look at [the
+pad](http://pad.spiral-project.org/p/daybed-formbuilder) for the big overview.

-pad](http://pad.spiral-project.org/p/daybed-formbuilder) we're using to track what still needs to be done.
+We're using github issues to track the project issues / bugs.
+Pkease do open new tickets in case you feel something can be improved or needs to be fixed.

 ## Credits

-The theme was provided by Cocoon Development Ltd, which released the code behind http://www.former.io/ code under an MIT licence.
+The original inspiration for the theme was provided by Cocoon Development Ltd, which released the code behind http://www.former.io/ code under an MIT licence just for us.

-We rewrote all the logic behind the code to use react in order to have something easier to maintain.
+We re-wrote all the logic behind the code to use react in order to have something easier to maintain, but the original design idea is theirs.